 Wiping aphids from their location, and dusting the plant with diatomaceous earth, is an effective countermeasure to an infestation.
 You can also use Sevin and Neem oil if you still are unable to get them under control.

-Stink bugs are a half inch beetle looking insect that feed upon ripening tomato fruits, leaving behind a yellowing, necrotic looking spot from where they have pierced the skin to feed.
-Weedy areas are huge draw for stink bugs, so keep weeds down around your garden to help deter them from voyaging into a new area for feeding.
+Stink bugs are half-inch beetle-looking insects that feed upon ripening tomato fruits, leaving behind a yellowing, necrotic-looking spot from where they have pierced the skin to feed.
+Weedy areas are a huge draw for stink bugs, so keep weeds down around your garden to help deter them from voyaging into a new area for feeding.
 Insecticides work, but other non-toxic, inexpensive treatments work just as well.
 If you apply kaolin powder, a type of clay, to a sprayer and spray the plants, it will provide a protective barrier against stink bugs.

 I have waged war on spider mites, and I will tell you they are the worst (in my opinion) pest to deal with if you have an infestation.
 These babies are teeny tiny, as in as small as the period at the end of this sentence tiny.
 See that?
 TINY!

-Insecticides DO NOT work on mites as all it serves to do it kill off other insects that feed upon them.
-Instead, use Neem oil and spray your plants, top and bottom, once a week until you know you have beat the worst of it.
+Insecticides DO NOT work on mites as all it serves to do is kill off other insects that feed upon them.
+Instead, use Neem oil and spray your plants, top, and bottom, once a week until you know you have beat the worst of it.
 Remove damaged foliage.
 And your plants should make a healthy comeback.

 Management practices are generally enough to keep your tomatoes from getting one of the many bacterial, fungal, or viral diseases that exist.
-This starts with the correct planting practices that rotates crops every 1 to 3 years to discourage soil borne assailants, and allows enough room, and proper support for your plants, to allow air flow throughout the vegetation.
+This starts with the correct planting practices that rotate crops every 1 to 3 years to discourage soil-borne assailants and allows enough room, and proper support for your plants, to allow airflow throughout the vegetation.

-The following list are the rules you should follow to avoid making your plants a target for diseases:
+The following list is the rules you should follow to avoid making your plants a target for diseases:

 - Minimize irrigation: water only when the top three inches of soil are dry